aliabirshuvro/IUT_ehealth/README.md

 # Setting up your environment

-  - Download Netbeans,Java SE 11 (LTS), XAMPP
+  - Download Netbeans, Java SE 11 (LTS), XAMPP
   - for explicit steps, watch the required video in the [playlist](https://youtube.com/playlist?list=PLDQpejAKtcJAVlYGHO2js4wMm7EMhi-74)

 # Versions of softwares/libraries used :